Uli-Z/autoPDFtagger/README.md

 In the advancing digital age, many documents are now delivered digitally, yet significant documents often still arrive in paper form.
 Looking towards a digital future, the consolidation of these documents into a unified digital archive becomes increasingly valuable.
 Simple scanning using smartphone cameras has made this practical.
 However, the reliability of existing OCR technologies and their limited ability to effectively index non-textual content like drawings or photos hampers the searchability of these documents. autoPDFtagger aims to bridge this gap by offering AI-assisted analysis and organization of PDF files, enhancing their searchability and organization with a level of precision comparable to human effort.

 ## Current Status
 At the moment, there exists a functional prototype in the form of a terminal program with a Python module, which demonstrates its functionality and has already achieved impressive results for me.
-For a broader application, many detailed improvements are certainly necessary, especially in error handling and documentation.
+For a broader application, many detailed improvements are certainly necessary, especially in testing, promt-optimization, error handling and documentation.

 ## Caution and Considerations / Disclaimer